Azuronate/Premiums/README.md

 # How to install
 **Installing a local Paper server**
+> You don't have to do this if you're using a server provider (Ex: Minehut)
 - Install [Java 17](https://www.oracle.com/java/technologies/downloads/#java17)
 - Create a folder to put the below items in
 - Install [PaperMC 1.17.1](https://papermc.io/legacy)